danielsaidi/MockingKit/README.md

 ## <a name="about"></a>About Mockery

 Mockery is a mocking library for Swift.
-Mockery lets you `invoke` method calls, `register` function results and `inspect` function invokations.
+Mockery lets you `register` function results, `invoke` method calls and `inspect` invokations.

 Example: